-Time has significantly taken its toll on the site and little remains of ancient Carthage today and much of what remains is spread over quite a broad area.
+Time has significantly taken its toll on the site and little remains of ancient Carthage today are spread over quite a broad area.
 The best way to begin exploring these ruins is probably by visiting Byrsa Hill and the Carthage Museum.
-The museum hosts a collection of Carthaginian (Punic) and Roman artifacts including marble sarcophagi and a model of Punic Carthage which helps you envisage the ancient city.
+The museum hosts a collection of Carthaginian (Punic) and Roman artefacts including marble sarcophagi and an impressive model of Punic Carthage which helps you envisage the ancient city.

 Other key points of interest include the impressive Antonine Baths, the Roman Amphitheater, Roman villas and reconstructed Roman theatre of Carthage.
 Among the best preserved Punic remains are the Magon Quarter, Punic Port and unnerving Sanctuary of Tophet.
 After exploring the remains, be sure to pause and admire the stunning coastal views across the Mediterranean.

 Additionally, you can explore all the sites of Carthage on our Carthage Sites Map feature.